JohnSmith-132/poe-export-tools/README.md

 # Poe Chat Image Downloader

-This Python script allows you to download all images from a Poe chat conversation.
-It automates the process of logging in to Poe, navigating to a specific chat URL, scrolling through the chat history, and downloading all images found.
+These Python scripts allows you to download your history or Creator earnings from Poe.
+It automates the process of logging in to Poe, navigating to a specific chat URL, scrolling through the chat history or tabs, and downloading + formatting the relevant info.

 ## Features